Earn $600 bonus by delivering the Tulsa World

 The Tulsa World is paying a $600 sign-on bonus for carriers to deliver the newspaper to home subscribers.

-Carriers are needed for routes in Tulsa and the metro area, including Broken Arrow, Sapulpa, Sand Springs, Skiatook, Jenks, Bixby, Claremore and Owasso.
+Carriers are needed for routes in Tulsa and the metro area, including Sand Springs, Sapulpa, Jenks, Owasso, Claremore, Skiatook, Broken Arrow and Bixby.

-Candidates must be 18, provide their own vehicle, have a valid driver’s license and proof of insurance.
+Candidates must be 18 or older, provide their own vehicle and have a valid driver’s license and proof of insurance.

 For more information or to apply, call 918-581-8584 or go online to tinyurl.com/TWcarrier.